XIMDEX/xcms/INSTALLATION.md

 	bash XIMDEX_INSTALL.sh
 	```

-4. The last step of the installation will create the File 1.MoveXimdexToDocroot that has to be run as ROOT.
+4. The last step of the installation will automatically create the File `1.MoveXimdexToDocroot` that has to be run as ROOT.
 This script will copy your instance to its final directory (i.e.: /var/www/myximdex), set file owners (to the user running apache, i.e.: www-data) and set permissions:
-	4. The installer will ask you to run this script via `sudo` (with superuser privileges).
-You can find the generated script and read it at myximdex/install directory.
+	4. The installer will ask you to run this script via `sudo` (with superuser privileges asking for your password and if you have no sudo access will try a `su` command asking for root password).
+You can find the generated script and read it at the `install` directory.
-	4. If you decline to run it via sudo you have to run the steps in the generated script as root directly to move your instance to the final directory and set adequate file owners and permissions.
+	4. If you decline to run it with superuser privileges you will have to run the steps in the generated script as root directly to move your instance to the final directory and set adequate file owners and permissions.

-5. To end the installation you will be asked to **visit the Ximdex URL** from your browser (http://YOURHOST/myximdex).
-This last step will test your installation, create templates for new projects, allow you to install additional modules and finally will clean the install directory.
+5. Finally you will be asked to **visit the Ximdex URL** from your browser (http://YOURHOST/myximdex).
+This last step will test your instance, create templates for new projects, allow you to install additional modules and finally will clean the install directory.

 That's all folks.
 Enjoy Ximdex!